software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 }
 ```

 These are simple _abstractions_ for fetching and creating messages, but they are quite handy.
 If for example the logic for fetching the messages (for example the API URL) changes, we only need to change the logic inside the `getAllMessages` function and nowhere else.
+This will become relevant for example, when we deploy the frontend.

 As an example, we could call the `getAllMessages` function to display the messages list in a `MessageList` component in the following way: